 Real food is never bad.
 What is bad, is not having a healthy respect for food.
 By eating too quickly and not enjoying it or appreciating it.
 By using it as an emotional crutch.
 Demonising and excluding whole food groups without good cause (e.g. good reasons such as allergies, intestinal disorders, food intolerances and sensitivities).
 I just wish we didn’t relate to food with feelings of denial.
-That kind of thinking leads to binge eating.
-How is that good, right?
-But enough of my ranting!
+That kind of thinking leads to binge eating, poor relationships with food and, in more extreme cases, serious eating disorders.

 Exactly.
 Bravo, Julia!

 When we indulge in cake, we should do so with something wonderful.
 It should be worth it.
 You want to enjoy it.

 But that doesn’t mean we can’t allow cake to play a small part in making every day a celebration … and making it healthy and full of nutritional goodness.
 I’m often bewildered that some of my healthy treat recipes result in people telling me oh, I can’t wait until I can have this as my cheat meal!
 Cheat meal?
 Where’s the cheating?
 I look at these as part of a healthy, balanced diet.
 They have their place, just as fruit does.
 You don’t have to have them everyday, but they’re hardly a departure from a balanced diet, whatever your goals.
 There is usually something for everyone … whatever your macro allowances for the day or week.